 Gray's Sedge will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This plant performs well in both full sun and full shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.
 It can be propagated by division.

 Gray's Sedge is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.